romainl/vim-cool/README.md

 ## Requirements

-Vim-cool is intended to be used with Vim, **and only Vim**, 7.4.2008 or later.
+Vim-cool works best when used with a contemporary vim install.

 ## Installation